-Based in Australia, Italian-Australian soprano Cristina Russo has established an international career spanning opera, theatre, concert, and film.
+Based in Australia, Italian-Australian soprano Cristina Russo has established an international career spanning opera, concert and film.

 After graduating from the University of Melbourne with a Bachelor of Arts and Bachelor of Music, Cristina won the Acclaim Italian Opera Fellowship Study Award, which allowed her the opportunity to live in Italy and work with Valeria Esposito and participate in masterclasses with Luciana Serra and Mirella Freni.

-Upon returning to Melbourne, Cristina became young artist with Victorian Opera for whom she performed and covered the roles of Violetta (La Traviata), Elvira (I Puritani), Noémie, Fairy Godmother (Cendrillon), Gretel (Hansel and Gretel), Billie (The Riders, Iain Grandage), Johanna (Sweeney Todd) and Beatrice Brittle/Cat (The Pied Piper, Richard Mills) and Chocholka (Cunning Little Vixen).
+Upon returning to Melbourne, Cristina became young artist with Victorian Opera for whom she performed and covered the roles of Violetta (La Traviata), Elvira (I Puritani), Noémie, Fairy Godmother (Cendrillon), Gretel (Hansel and Gretel), Billie (The Riders, Iain Grandage), Johanna (Sweeney Todd), Beatrice Brittle/Cat (The Pied Piper, Richard Mills) and Chocholka (Cunning Little Vixen).
 She has also completed a Master of Music (Opera Performance) at the University of Melbourne on full scholarship.

 Equally at home in baroque concert and oratorio repertoire, Cristina is a frequent collaborator with early music ensemble La Compañia, and has appeared as a soloist in Bach’s St Matthew Passion, Bach Magnificat, Handel’s Messiah, Mozart’s Requiem Mass in D Minor (K.626), Orff’s Carmina Burana, Pergolesi’s Stabat Mater, Mendelssohn’s St Paul, Vivaldi Mass RV 588, Haydn’s Creation, Fauré’s Requiem, Schubert’s Mass in G Major D. 167 and Zelenka’s ZWV 12 Missa Divi Xaverii.

 While her training is in opera, Cristina champions new music and thrives on blurring the boundaries between new and old.